 History of Park Labyrinth

 The park was built in 1791, and it is one of the remaining remainder of the extravagant Spanish monarch in Catalunya.
-This was constructed by Marquis and landowner Joan Antoni Desvalls of d’Ardena.
+Its constructuin was by the hands of Marquis and landowner Joan Antoni Desvalls of d’Ardena.
 The park has many traces of the peaceful lifestyles of Marquis, including a monument built to accommodate a wonderful evening spent in the company of the king’s nephew and bride.